|

 price for speedo, sensor, dash and ammeter is EUR615.00 (EU), EUR520.00

-(World) -and I'll even throw in the custom
+(World) - and I'll even throw in the custom made

 Electronic speedometer,